-UN climate chief: pledges by big polluters boost Paris hopes
+UN climate chief: Pledges by big polluters boost Paris hopes

 But the recent announcement by China, the world's top polluter, that it will phase out emissions by 2060, and pledges by Japan and South Korea to do the same a decade earlier, have drawn cautious optimism from climate campaigners.
 Their hopes were further boosted by Biden's election win earlier this month and his pledge to undo President Donald Trump's withdrawal from the Paris agreement.

-Spurred by the pandemic, the European Union wants to invest hundreds of billions in a ‘green recovery’ and is discussing whether to ramp up its medium-term emissions target for 2030.

-“These announcements are really extraordinary,” Patricia Espinosa, head of the United Nations climate office, told The Associated Press.
+“These announcements are really extraordinary,” Patricia Espinosa, head of the U.N. climate office, told The Associated Press.
 “Just a few months ago, I don’t think anybody would have really predicted that we would see these kinds of announcements at this time.
 And especially in the middle of the pandemic.”

 Espinosa said countries' willingness to commit to tougher emissions limits shows that curbing global warming remains a political priority — and that the target set in Paris is a possibility.